ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-gb.md

 - Guide 1: VMware Cloud Director on OVHcloud - Network - Concepts
 - Guide 2: [“VMware Cloud Director on OVHcloud - Network - Creating network components via the control panel VCD on OVHcloud”](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation).
-- **Coming soon** : « Guide 3 - VMware Cloud Director on OVHcloud - Network - How to create an IPsec tunnel with VCD on OVHcloud ?».
+- **Coming soon** : "Guide 3 - VMware Cloud Director on OVHcloud - Network - How to create an IPsec tunnel with VCD on OVHcloud".
-- **Coming soon** : « Guide 4 - VMware Cloud Director on OVHcloud - Network - How to operate an IP block with VCD on OVHcloud ?».
+- **Coming soon** : "Guide 4 - VMware Cloud Director on OVHcloud - Network - How to operate an IP block with VCD on OVHcloud".
-- **Coming soon** : « Guide 5 - VMware Cloud Director on OVHcloud - Network - How to use distributed firewalling (East - West) ?».
+- **Coming soon** : "Guide 5 - VMware Cloud Director on OVHcloud - Network - How to use distributed firewalling (East - West)".

 ### Useful network concept

-To strengthen your network knowledge within the OVHcloud universe, please visit: <https://www.ovhcloud.com/en-gb/network/>.
+To strengthen your network knowledge within the OVHcloud universe, visit our website page: <https://www.ovhcloud.com/en-gb/network/>.

 ///